Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 By Alyssa Howard

-May 2026 is a transitional month.
+May 2027 is a transitional month.
 Early May offers lighter crowds, manageable weather, and one of the best overall park experiences of the spring.
 As the month progresses, temperatures climb, humidity increases, and Memorial Day weekend brings the start of summer crowds.
+And if Tropical Americas at Animal Kingdom has opened by your visit, May could be one of the most exciting months of the entire year to be at Disney World.

 In this guide, we’ll break down exactly what to expect so you can decide if May is the right time for your Disney World vacation.